530

 3

-Paul Cézanne was a French Post-Impressionist painter whose work introduced new modes of representation and influenced avant-garde artistic movements of the early 20th century.
-Cézanne is said to have...
+Paul Cézanne was a French Post-Impressionist painter whose work introduced new modes of representation, influenced avant-garde artistic movements of the early 20th century and formed the bridge...

 3

-Meuccio Ruini was an Italian jurist and socialist politician who served as the president of the Italian Senate and the minister of the colonies.
+Bartolomeo "Meuccio" Ruini was an Italian jurist and socialist politician who served as the President of the Italian Senate and the Minister of the Colonies.

 3

-Gabriele Falloppio was an Italian priest and anatomist often known by his Latin name Fallopius.
-He was one of the most important anatomists and physicians of the sixteenth century, giving his name to...
+Gabriele Falloppio was an Italian Catholic priest and anatomist often known by his Latin name Fallopius.
+He was one of the most important anatomists and physicians of the sixteenth century, giving...

 3